Monad (functional programming): Derivation from functors

-Though rarer in computer science, one can use category theory directly, which defines a monad as a functor with two additional natural transformations.
+Though rarer in computer science, one can use category theory directly, which defines a monad as a functor with two added natural transformations.
 (Note: These natural transformations are usually denoted as morphisms η, μ.
 That is: η, μ denote unit, and join respectively.)

 So to begin, a structure requires a higher-order function (or "functional") named map to qualify as a functor: